Holiday Schedule

 Key Information for Classified Employees:

-Please reference the Oregon Public Universities and SEIU Collective Bargaining Agreement.
+Please reference the Oregon Public Universities and SEIU Collective Bargaining Agreement(Link downloads document).

 Eligibility for Holiday Pay